-A simple Google search for the best South American travel companies gives hundreds of results.
+A simple Google search for the best South America travel agencies gives hundreds of results.
 While some offer group tours, others specialize in tailor-made and luxury tours.
 But with so many options, it’s hard to decide which ones are trustworthy, if their tours meet your travel needs, or if they’re even worth your money.
-So how do you know which are the top Latin American travel agencies?
-Lost among the slew of tour operators that organize trips to any destination around the world, we’ve handpicked 10 South American tour companies that are focused solely on Latin and South America, which makes these agencies true experts in this region.
+So how do you know which are the top South American tour companies?
+Lost among the slew of tour operators that organize trips to any destination around the world, we’ve handpicked some of the best travel companies in South America that are focused solely on those destinations, which makes these agencies true experts in this region.

 With 9 local offices in South America’s most touristic cities, Latin Discoveries makes sure there’s someone on-site to meet your travel needs anytime you book with them.
 Their team is made up of a huge majority of local South American travel experts who know the ins and outs of each destination they promote and have been offering private and custom tours to an international clientele since 1997.
 Since then, their services expanded online from luxury to adventure, with over 300 customized tours, and hundreds of travelers choose to book with Latin Discoveries each year.
 For ambitious travelers, this company offers multi-country tours, serving up itineraries that include up to six countries in one go.
 Another one of their biggest strengths is their extensive selection of Amazon lodge and cruise tours in Brazil, Ecuador, and Peru.
 Last but not least, when you purchase a tour with them, you’re also giving back to protect South America’s wild, as 1% of all earnings go to Nature and Culture International, an NGO that works to preserve the continent’s endangered ecosystems.